astropy/astropy/docs/development/releasing.rst

   ``.dev``, enter "1.2b1" or "1.2rc1".
-It is critical that you follow this numbering scheme (``x.yb#`` or ``x.y.zrc#``), as it will ensure the release is ordered "before" the main release by various automated tools, and also tells PyPI that this is a "pre-release".
+It is critical that you follow this numbering scheme (``x.yb#`` or ``x.y.zrc#``), as it will ensure the release is ordered "before" the main release by various automated tools, and also tells PyPI that this is a "pre-release."
 * Do *not* do the step of adding ``.dev`` in the "back to development" stage.
-  If an RC goes well, there's no need for a "dev" stage, as the same version will be released with only minor doc updates, and strings like "x.yrcz.dev" confuse some version number parsing tools.
+  If an RC goes well, there is no need for a "dev" stage, as the same version will be released with only minor doc updates, and strings like "x.yrcz.dev" confuse some version number parsing tools.
 * Do not do steps in :ref:`post-release-procedure`.

-Once a release candidate is available, create a new wiki page under `Astropy Project Wiki <https://github.com/astropy/astropy/wiki>`_ with the title "vX.Y RC testing" (replace "X.Y" with the release number) using the `wiki of a previous RC <https://github.com/astropy/astropy/wiki/v3.2-RC-testing>`_
+Once a release candidate is available, create a new Wiki page under `Astropy Project Wiki <https://github.com/astropy/astropy/wiki>`_ with the title "vX.Y RC testing" (replace "X.Y" with the release number) using the `wiki of a previous RC <https://github.com/astropy/astropy/wiki/v3.2-RC-testing>`_